You’ve mixed too much pancake batter and are wondering what you can do with the leftovers. That begs the question: can you freeze pancake batter?

 Technically speaking, the pancake batter won’t ever spoil, as the freezer’s temperature keeps it protected.
 But it definitely won’t retain quality forever.

 It’s difficult to say how long the frozen batter will make tasty pancakes, as it depends on the ingredients used.
 But if you want to stay in the clear, use the batter within two months.
-If you need a really long shelf life, you should probably make pancake mix instead.
+If you need a really long shelf life, you should probably make a homemade pancake mix instead (here’s how long pancake mix lasts).

 As usual, remember that the quality drop is slow and gradual.
 That means it won’t make much difference if you use your 3-months-old batter today or three days later.